Editorial & Affiliate Disclosure

 • Minimal feature set compared to other docs themes

-The theme’s own tagline is “Everything you need, nothing more,” and that’s exactly what you get—nothing more.
-There’s no built-in changelog page, roadmap, multi-docs hub, advanced navigation patterns, memberships-focused layouts, or structured multi-product docs like you’ll see in more mature documentation themes.
+The theme’s own tagline is “Everything you need, nothing more,” and that’s exactly what you get.
+There’s no built-in roadmap, advanced navigation patterns or memberships-focused layouts.

 Use cases: who is Tiny Support for (and not for)?